First off, what is ITP exactly?

 As Gartner Senior Director Analyst Lizzie Foo Kune put it, “Although attention and hysteria surrounding ad blocking have faded over the past two years, the underlying issues are still very much unresolved.
 These underlying issues continue to be motivated by trends related to privacy, regulation and copyright law.”

-Marketers should focus on solving underlying problem: How do they earn customer trust and deliver value in exchange for these data?
+Marketers should focus on solving the underlying problem: How do they earn customer trust and deliver value in exchange for these data?

-Developers have created numerous technical workarounds that allow them to operate like they did before, but the fact is, the landscape is changing.
+Developers have created numerous technical workarounds that allow them to operate as they did before, but the fact is, the landscape is changing.
 Around two-thirds of internet users say that “misusing personal data has led them to distrust the tech industry.”

 The best way to defend your brand’s marketing tactics is by aligning to ITP’s core purpose: Gather consent from customer and build authenticated identity.